HKUSTSMARTLab/hkust-smart-group/content/post/ranked-top-2-of-scientists-on-stanford-list/index.md

 ---
-title: Ranked Top 2% of Scientists on Stanford List.
+title: Ranked Top 2% of Scientists on Stanford List
 date: 2022-10-10T04:06:25.275Z
 summary: Stanford University recently released an updated list representing the top 2% of the most-cited scientists in various disciplines.
 Prof. Hao CHEN is